 Information requested: Provide the background to decisions that form Cafcass policy on why children should not be forced to have contact with a parent who poses little if any safeguarding risk.
 Provide any statistics or research that shows the effectiveness of indirect contact in children being able to maintain meaningful relationships with parents and extended family members who pose little if any safeguarding risk.

 Summary response: There is no Cafcass policy on why children shouldn’t be forced to have contact.
 Recommendations are based on the Family Court Adviser’s professional judgement of what is in the individual child’s best interests.
+Cafcass has not carried out its own research into the effectiveness of indirect contact.

 FOI Ref: Gov/CAF 20-037